drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/10.activity-logs/01.architecture/docs.md

 ### Log entities

 Logs are content entities that are generated programatically.
-Each is associated with a specific source entity.
+Each is associated with a specific Commerce entity source.
 There is no user interface for creating or managing logs.
 Logs are rendered using simple [Inline templates].
 Log entities store references to the templates and parameter values for those templates.

-See `Drupal\commerce_log\Entity\LogInterface` for the getter/setter methods that can be used for its base fields:
+See `Drupal\commerce_log\Entity\LogInterface` for the getter/setter methods that can be used for each of its base fields:

 | Base field         | Description |
 | ------------------ | ----------- |